CiscoDevNet/appd-machine-agent-installation/README.md

 ### Virtual Machines

-alt="You see five virtual machines that are created with static IP addresses in vSphere."
+You see five virtual machines that are created with static IP addresses in vSphere.

 ![Virtual Machines](images/vsphere-virtual-machines.png)

 ### Apache Web Servers

-alt="Each Apache server has a custom `index.html` file that includes the hostname of the machine."
+Each Apache server has a custom `index.html` file that includes the hostname of the machine.

 ![Apache Server Result](images/apache-server-result.png)

 ### AppDynamics Controller

-alt="The five virtual machines appear in the AppDynamics controller, each running an Apache Web Server, and all five appearing in the AppDynamics controller."
+The five virtual machines appear in the AppDynamics controller, each running an Apache Web Server, and all five appearing in the AppDynamics controller.

 ![List of Machine Agents](images/appd-machine-agents.png)

 Click the check box next to any of the servers and then click `View Details` to see that the data reported by the Machine Agent to the AppDynamics Controller.

-alt="You can see the data that is reported by the Machine Agent on `apache-webserver-1`."
+You can see the data that is reported by the Machine Agent on `apache-webserver-1`.

 ![Data Reported by the Machine Agent](images/appd-web-server-1.png)